espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     -  After the initialization, the Bluetooth LE role cannot be changed unless you run :ref:`AT+RST <cmd-RST>` to restart the system first and then re-initialize the Bluetooth LE role.
     -  Before you deinitialize the Bluetooth stack, it is recommended to stop broadcasting, stop scanning, and disconnect all existing connections.
     -  If Bluetooth LE is initialized, :ref:`AT+CIPMODE <cmd-IPMODE>` cannot be set to 1.
+    -  In dual mode, both server-specific and client-specific commands are available.
+    -  In dual-mode, BLE passthrough-related commands and BLE auto-passthrough at startup are not supported.
+    -  In dual mode, it is possible to set advertising parameters, query advertising parameters, and start or stop advertising.
+    -  In dual mode, it is possible to set scanning parameters, query scanning parameters, and start or stop scanning.
+    -  In dual mode, it is possible to initiate all connection-related parameter updates and query connection parameters.
+    -  In dual mode, the total number of connections and advertisements combined is limited to 3.

     Example
     ^^^^^^^^